-Building trust may seem mysterious—something that just happens or grows through some unknowable process.
-The good news is there are concrete actions that tend to build trust (and concrete actions that are almost guaranteed to break down trust).
+Getting team communication to work may seem mysterious—something that just happens or grows through some unknowable process.
+The good news is there are concrete actions that tend to build strong team communication (and concrete actions that are almost guaranteed to break that communication down).

 First, let’s agree on a definition of trust in the workplace.
 We all know that trust is the foundation for teamwork.
 But to hear some people talk about it, you’d think team members were getting married, not creating software together.
 What we need in the workplace is professional trust.
 Professional trust says, “I trust that you are competent to do the work, that you’ll share relevant information, and that you have good intentions towards the team.”
 Taken broadly, that’s trust about communication, commitment, and competence.